 The transmitter should be stored in a secure location when not being used, with the transmitter 'Off'.
-(Transmitter LED's off).
-Remove the Rechargeable Battery Pack for prolonged length of non use.
+(Transmitter LED off).
+Remove the Batteries for prolonged length of non use.

 2.3 OPERATING PROCEDURE

 To place the unit in operation, proceed as follows: